styopdev/webpack-interview-questions/README.md

   A:

 * In which environment webpack works?

+  A: node.js

-  A: Describe webpack configuration files
+* Describe webpack configuration files

+  A:

 * What is loader in webpack

     A: Loaders are transformations that are applied on the source code of a module. webpack supports modules written in a variety of languages and preprocessors, via loaders.
 Loaders describe to webpack how to process non-javaScript modules and include these dependencies into your bundles.
 The webpack community has built loaders for a wide variety of popular languages and language processors.